MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/per-group-guest-access.md

 ## Allow or block guest access based on their domain

 You can allow or block guests who are using a specific domain.
-For example, if your business (Contoso) has a partnership with another business (Fabrikam), you can add Fabrikam to your Allow list so your users can add those guests to their groups.
+For example, if your business (Contoso) has a partnership with another business (Fabrikam), you can add Fabrikam to your allowlist so your users can add those guests to their groups.

 For more information, see [Allow or block invitations to B2B users from specific organizations](/azure/active-directory/b2b/allow-deny-list).